Ireland Dependent Visa: Eligibility, Family Reunification Rules and Application Steps

 Creating a strong applicant or sponsor portfolio can be challenging.
 A legal professional’s assistance can help you ensure you do not miss any vital supporting documents.
 Contact our team at Total Law to access expert legal assistance throughout the application process.

-The family income settlement dictates that you must have an income of at least €551 per week to support the dependent financially.
+The family income settlement dictates that you must have a set income per week to support the dependent financially.
 However, this figure can vary depending on the number of dependents you wish to bring to Ireland.
-For example, you must make at least €652 per week to bring two dependents to live in Ireland.

 Before you begin your application for the Dependent Visa in Ireland, you must ensure you have all of the required documents to provide your eligibility.
 Preparing these documents beforehand will hasten the application process and ensure there is nothing missing from your application.